jwtk/jjwt/README.md

 * `jwkThumbprint.toByteArray()`: the thumbprint's actual digest bytes - i.e. the raw output from the hash algorithm
 * `jwkThumbprint.toString()`: the digest bytes as a Base64URL-encoded string
 * `jwkThumbprint.getHashAlgorithm()`: the specific `HashAlgorithm` used to compute the thumbprint.
-Many standard IANA hash algorithms are available as constants in the `Jwts.HASH` utility class.
+Many standard IANA hash algorithms are available as constants in the `Jwks.HASH` utility class.
 * `jwkThumbprint.toURI()`: the thumbprint's canonical URI as defined by the [JWK Thumbprint URI](https://www.rfc-editor.org/rfc/rfc9278.html) specification

 <a name="jwk-thumbprint-kid"></a>